 How do we identify racist language in legal documents?
 Instead of proliferating racist ideas, can algorithms help us better study the history of race and advocate for justice?
-An interdisciplinary team of UNC researchers, scholars, and experts–including several Research Hub librarians–developed a text mining project to answer these questions.
+An interdisciplinary team of UNC researchers, scholars, and experts–including several Library Data Services staff–developed a text mining project to answer these questions.

 On the Books: Jim Crow and Algorithms of Resistance is a project of the University of North Carolina at Chapel Hill Libraries that used text mining and machine learning to discover Jim Crow and racially-based legislation signed into law in North Carolina between Reconstruction and the Civil Rights Movement.
 The team developed:

 - A publicly accessible, plain-text corpus of North Carolina Session Laws from 1866-1967 for general legal and historical research, and a list of Jim Crow laws discovered.

 - A public git repository containing general scripts, open source software, and documentation for the benefit of similar projects.

 - A short white paper describing their methods and workflows for accurate, large-scale OCR text conversion and text analysis for future teams seeking to create large-scale digital corpora and/or experiment with data-driven discovery.

 - A website for educators and researchers interested in Southern and African American History that lists and contextualizes the North Carolina segregation laws identified.